SenseNet/sensenet/docs/webdav.md

 # WebDAV

-sensenet ECM provides a way to access your content via WebDAV, allowing Microsoft Office, Windows Explorer, Total Commander, Visual Studio, etc to open and edit content residing in a sensenet ECM [Content Repository](content-repository.md).
+Sensenet ECM provides a way to access your content via WebDAV, allowing Microsoft Office, Windows Explorer, Total Commander, Visual Studio, etc to open and edit content residing in a sensenet ECM [Content Repository](content-repository.md).
 The Content Repository can be even mapped as a drive.
 Office documents can be opened directly from the portal surface with WebDAV.
 When a document opened via WebDAV is saved, it is automatically versioned, permissions are automatically checked, etc. Drag and drop move and copy also works.

 ### Installation